darktable-org/dtdocs/content/slideshow/usage.md

 The slideshow view is still in an early stage of development with only a basic set of features.

-If you don't need the auto-advance mode, you could even use the [sticky-preview feature](../lighttable/lighttable-modes/full-preview.md) instead.
+If you don't need the auto-advance mode, you could even use the [sticky preview feature](../lighttable/lighttable-modes/full-preview.md) instead.

 ```